sparkgene/echo-show-display-test/README.md

 This is a useful project to test the screen of Echo Show

+This sample is not tested with Echo Show device.
+(because i don't have it yet)

 ## How to use

 ### Create s3 bucket